k4sh4n1/research/earthquake/003_tectonic/README.md

    * Negative Alaska-California correlation `-0.50`:
      * Suggests the waves arrive at these stations with opposite polarities
      * Might be due to their different angles/positions relative to the source i.e. Japan
+     * Possibly they are on opposite sides of the mechanism planes
+* Spectral coherence:
+   * Japan has a low coherence with others: expected due to near-field effect
+   * Turkey has a strong coherence with Indonesia and California
+      * That's interesting.
+What's the cause?
+      * Possibly, similar tectonic mechanisms — both sit on similar continental crust?
+      * Possibly, comparable distances from Japan?
+Similar seismic wave travel?